AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: Experiments

 The comparative results on AirNav are shown in Table~\ref{tab:simulation_result}.
-Seq2Seq performs poorly, with high NE and low SR, failing to effectively handle complex scenarios.
-Although CMA shows some improvement, its overall performance remains relatively low.
-Among closed-source LLMs, GPT-4o performs the best, but its generalization ability in unseen scenarios is limited.
-In contrast, the open-source Qwen series shows impressive results, with performance improving as the model size increases.
-Particularly, Qwen3-VL-235B-A22B outperforms other baseline models in most evaluation settings.
+Traditional methods perform poorly, with Seq2Seq and CMA achieving SR below 2\% and 6\% respectively, failing to handle the complexity of UAV VLN.
+Among zero-shot MLLMs, LLaMA-3.2-11B-Vision yields similarly low SR, while GPT-4o performs better but remains limited on unseen scenarios.
+The Qwen series achieves stronger results with SR scaling consistently with model size, and Qwen3-VL-235B-A22B reaches the highest SR among all zero-shot baselines.

+$\pi_0$, fine-tuned on AirNav data, achieves only limited performance (SR of 6.29\% on val-seen), suggesting that Vision-Language-Action (VLA) models designed for robot manipulation scenarios do not transfer well to UAV VLN.
+Uni-NaVid, designed specifically for embodied navigation and fine-tuned on AirNav data, reaches an SR of 20.56\% on val-seen and 15.89\% on test-unseen, reflecting the advantage of navigation-oriented model design.

-AirVLN-R1 achieves the best performance across all metrics in the AirNav Benchmark.
-More importantly, AirVLN-R1 demonstrates strong cross-scene generalization.
-Unlike other models that experience performance degradation when transitioning from seen to unseen, AirVLN-R1 maintains relatively consistent performance on val-unseen compared to val-seen, and achieves a leading SR of 51.75\% in test-unseen.
-Notably, AirVLN-R1, built upon Qwen2.5-VL-7B, achieves superior performance compared to larger-scale models such as Qwen2.5-VL-32B, underscoring the effectiveness of task-specific supervision and RFT.
+AirVLN-R1 achieves the best performance across all metrics in the AirNav Benchmark, with an SR of 51.82\% on test-unseen.
+Notably, AirVLN-R1, built upon Qwen2.5-VL-7B, achieves superior performance compared to larger-scale models such as Qwen2.5-VL-32B and Qwen3-VL-235B-A22B, underscoring the effectiveness of task-specific supervision and RFT.